 The most important reason is that not all cognitive impairments are Alzheimer’s or on their way to becoming Alzheimer’s.
 Many are due to some other disease that is treatable or even reversible.
 While not curable, vascular dementia (due to small strokes) can be stabilized by stopping cigarette smoking, lowering cholesterol, reducing high blood pressure and controlling diabetes.
 Normal pressure hydrocephalus can sometimes be treated.
-And some other dementias—such as Parkinson's disease, Lewy Body disease, Frontotemporal dementia, Pick's disease and other rarer forms—will have courses different from Alzheimer’s that might be helpful to know about.
+And some other forms of dementia—such as Parkinson's disease, Lewy Body disease, Frontotemporal dementia, Pick's disease —will have treatment courses different from Alzheimer’s that might be helpful to know about.

-And there are some causes of dementia that can actually be cured:
+Most importantly there are some causes of cognitive decline that can actually be cured:

 - thyroid disease

 - over-medication or side effects from even appropriate doses of certain medications